tobyweston/radiate/README.md

 Set the environment property `teamcity.host` and optionally `teamcity.port` (the port defaults to `8111` if you don't set it).

-Currently, TeamCity must have [guest login enabled](http://confluence.jetbrains.com/display/TCD8/Enabling+Guest+Login).
+Currently, TeamCity must have guest login enabled (see instructions for [TeamCity 8](http://confluence.jetbrains.com/display/TCD8/Enabling+Guest+Login) and [TeamCity 7](http://confluence.jetbrains.com/display/TCD7/Enabling+Guest+Login)).

 ### Download